rafaelluisdacostacoelho/serphona/backend/go/libs/platform-core/README-en-US.md

 - Defaults for common settings (HTTP/GRPC ports, log level, JWT expiration, ClickHouse port).
 - Typed `Config` struct for services to depend on.
 - Validation helper to ensure required keys are set.
-- Zap logger helper that honors the configured log level.
+- Zap logger helper that honors the configured log level and can attach service metadata.
 - Health handler helper for liveness/readiness.
-- Simple secrets helper for env-based secrets.
+- Secrets helper with pluggable provider (env by default).

 ## Installation
 ```bash